Taho (Filipino Tofu Dessert)

 Nowadays there are a couple variations of taho, usually with the syrup to alter its flavor profile a little bit.
 There’s strawberry taho, ube, buko pandan, and my recent creation (has anyone done this yet?)
 Thai Tea Taho:

 Mini sago or white tapioca pearls: These tiny pearls add a little chew and textural element to the taho.
-I’d highly recommend going for these over the more popular boba pearls since those tend to be chewier and more larger overall.

 Instructions

+Start by preparing the pearls.
 Bring a pot of water to a boil.
 Add in the sago pearls and cook on medium heat for 15 minutes, stirring occasionally to prevent the bottom from sticking.

 Drain the boiling liquid.
 Rinse the pearls under cold water to stop the cooking process and to retain their chew.
 Set aside.